 I’m a member of the “Guiripreneurs Madrid” meetup.
 We are a group of mostly foreign people in Madrid meeting regularly to talk about business and help each other.
 Guiripreneur is a play on words between “Guiri” (that means foreigner) and “Entrepreneur”.

 Our last meetup was a “Techies VS Marketers” meeting.
 It was a really nice lunch and I was approached by this guy who is building a team for a new business.
-The idea is bringing a product that is currently working in other countries (such as US and UK) to Spain.
+The idea is to bring a product that is currently working in other countries (such as US and UK) to Spain.

 After some talks, I have to admit that I really like the idea and I think it’s a profitable business.
 Right now, I’m just evaluating what my options are.
-The offered two possibilities: being CTO and earning nothing (apart from equity, of course) or being paid as a freelancer.
+They offered two possibilities: being CTO and earning nothing (apart from equity, of course) or being paid as a freelancer.

-To be honest, at this moment in my life, I would rather be a CTO and build a business than being a developer and build a product.
+To be honest, at this moment in my life, I would rather be a CTO and build a business than be a developer and build a product.
 I definitely want to stop exchanging my time for money.
 I’ve managed to save some money from my previous employer, so I think this is the right time for doing this.

 However, I am completely disappointed by the startup scene.
 I don’t want to play the hype-investment-venture capital game anymore.
 Thus, I need to really evaluate this option, and how it can fit in my current philosophy of life.
 Maybe working as a freelancer is not that bad if it allows me to focus in one of the other products.